Dr. Helyn Kim

-The English Learners topic supports research to improve education outcomes and reduce the academic achievement gap for English Learners (ELs) from kindergarten through high school.
-The Institute uses the term English Learner under a broad definition encompassing all students whose home language is not English and whose English language proficiency hinders their ability to meet learning and achievement expectations for their level of schooling.
+The English Learners topic supports research to improve education outcomes and reduce the academic achievement gap for English Learners (ELs).
+IES uses the term English Learner under a broad definition, encompassing individuals whose home language is not English and whose English language proficiency hinders their ability to meet learning and achievement expectations for their level of schooling.
 The EL population is diverse in terms of home language and proficiency, English language proficiency, age of entry in U.S. schools, and school experiences like language of instruction and policies guiding EL identification and reclassification.

-Through this topic, the Institute is interested in reducing the academic achievement gap for the growing number of EL students across the primary and secondary grades.
+Through this topic, IES is interested in reducing the academic achievement gap for the growing number of EL students.
 The long-term outcome of this research includes an array of tools and strategies (e.g., assessments, instructional approaches, programs, and policies) that are effective for improving academic outcomes for EL students.

 English learners are a large and growing subgroup within the US K–12 population.
-In the 2014-15 school year, they comprised 4.8 million students, or 9.5 percent of the total student population.
+ELs participate in US education at all levels, including about 5 million students in the K-12 system and over 1 million in postsecondary institutions.
 Under Civil Rights legislation, they are also a protected subgroup entitled to special services to ensure they are not denied educational opportunities on the basis of their language or national origin.

 As language learners, ELs face unique challenges and needs in the classroom as they develop content knowledge and English proficiency simultaneously.
 For example, ELs may need more time to read and process written materials, and may need help not only with content specific academic vocabulary (e.g., words like “hypothesis,” or “ecosystem”) but also with more general language that is used in academic settings (e.g., words like “nevertheless,” or phrases like, “which of the following”).
 Given the linguistic and cultural challenges ELs face in classrooms and on assessments that use English, it is perhaps unsurprising that these students also are much more likely than English-speaking peers to score below proficient on state and national assessments of academic content knowledge in areas like English language arts and mathematics.